AsherTeo/Financial-Loan-Analytics/README.md

 ## Methodology

 ### 1) Data Extraction & Data Wrangling

 To demonstrate my SQL skills, I manually import the dataset into Microsoft Server.
 Using SQL, I generate various results and insights, which are saved in an SQL Report under the SQL folder.
 Subsequently, I utilize the Python `pyodbc` library to extract the data from the SQL Server for further analysis and processing.
 Additionally, I conduct data wrangling tasks such as removing duplicates and missing values, and ensuring correct data types are assigned.

 ### 2) Feature Enginerring

-To enhance the dataset, a K-Means clustering with 29 clusters is utilized to group job titles into 15 distinct job categories.
+In feature engineering, Selenium is utilized to extract the longitude and latitude coordinates of US states, enabling geographical visualization in Power BI.
+Additionally, K-Means clustering with 29 clusters is applied to categorize job titles into 15 distinct job categories, enhancing the granularity of job classification for deeper analysis.
+Moreover, employment length values are standardized: durations less than 1 year are transformed to 0 years, and durations exceeding 10 years are adjusted to 11 years for consistency.
+Furthermore, months are extracted from the issue_date columns, and profit is calculated by subtracting the loan amount from the total payment.